mmacdonald1/css-curriculum/README.md

 # Welcome to CSS!
-The endless rabbit hole of styling.
+This is the curriculum I wrote for a custom css lecture I taught at Flatiron School.
+CSS and the endless rabbit hole of styling.

 ## Activities
 * Css-fundamentals- experiment with precedence and selectors